jackocnr/intl-tel-input/README.md

 ## Validation
 International number validation is hard (it varies by country/district).
-Personally, I just use this regex `/^\+[\d \(\)-.]+$/` to check the number starts with a `+` and then only contains valid characters (numbers, spaces, brackets, hyphens and dots).
-After that, I strip out non-numeric characters with `val.replace(/\D/g, "")`, and check the length is between 5 and 15.

-If you really want to do this properly though, I would advise using Google's [libphonenumber](https://code.google.com/p/libphonenumber/), which can be compiled into JavaScript (a pre-compiled script can be found [here](https://github.com/albeebe/phoneformat.js), but beware that even after minification this script is >300kB).
+The only comprehensive solution I have found is Google's [libphonenumber](http://libphonenumber.googlecode.com), which I have precompiled into a single JavaScript file and included in the lib directory.
+Unfortunately even after minification it is still ~200kb, so I have included it as an optional extra.
+If you specify the validationScript option then when the plugin is initialised it will add a `<script>` element to the end of the body to load the script, which is then accessible through the plugin's public `isValidNumber` function.

 ## CSS